Advanced integration modality

-The advanced integration modality allows to create a specific set of options: as administrator, you could register users to different lists and possible interest groups basing on specific conditions.
+The advanced integration modality allows creating a specific set of options: as an administrator, you can register users to different lists and possible interest groups based on specific conditions.

 Now we explain how to configure the set of options.
 First of all, make sure you select the same list in the plugin as in Active Campaign.